 NRHP Listing Date 08/10/1983

-The Turner-LaRowe House was built in 1892 by Mary P. Turner on what was then a five acre tract.
-The property was purchased in 1913 by John S. LaRowe, then the boxing coach at the University of Virginia.
-This impressive house is a fine example of Queen Anne Victorian style.
+The Turner-LaRowe House was built in 1892 by Mary P. Turner on what was then a five-acre tract.
+The property in the city of Charlottesville was purchased in 1913 by John S. LaRowe, then the boxing coach at the University of Virginia.
+This impressive house is a fine example of the Queen Anne style.
 At the time of its listing, it had been in use as a rental property with five apartments for over forty years.

 VLR: Virginia Landmarks Register

 NHL: National Historic Landmark